No matter how widespread the perception that only men have beards is, the fact is that women also have hair on their faces.

 The couple met when Grady Stiles III appeared on an AMC television show.
 They felt an “immediate spark,” but only when they started working together was that passion born.
 Jessa Olmstead fully embraced her facial hair and lives a happy and successful life.

 Alma Torres was just 16 when she discovered polycystic ovary syndrome (PCOS), which causes weight gain, severe abdominal pain, irregular periods, and increased facial hair.
-The condition was so severe that she had to shave five times a day, and not even the world’s best shaving cream could help.
+The condition was so severe that she had to shave five times a day.

 At first, people would call her names and constantly make fun of her.
 After much struggle, she decided to let it grow and is now a successful photographer.